 Over time, I used these factories not only for my own products… but I also started helping some of the early pioneers on Kickstarter and Indiegogo with their manufacturing too.
 Eventually, they became my customers…

-(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter – we handled manufacturing for the Iphone 4 mount that they got funded for back in 2010)
+(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter back in 2010 – we handled manufacturing for the cocktail set, Studio Neat.)